Pride in our Community

 Kincardine Pride is the local not-for-profit organization who's vision includes helping our community realize it's ability to be a healthy, diverse, affirming community for those who are Two-Spirit and lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual, and other gender-diversities.

 Pride month celebrations were born from the Stonewall Riots of late June 1969.
-One year late, in June 1970, Stonewall rioters organized a march to Central Park in support of “Gay Pride”, building on the spirit of resistance built through the riots.
+One year later, in June 1970, Stonewall rioters organized a march to Central Park in support of “Gay Pride”, building on the spirit of resistance built through the riots.
 The march expanded to other cities and grew in popularity throughout the 1970s.

 Ever wonder what the 2S in 2SLGBT+?